Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Main results: policies and optimality guarantees

 \subsection{Connection with existing policies}

 As we intuitively explained in previous subsections, a focus-set policy achieves asymptotic optimality if most arms independently take actions according to the optimal single-armed policy $\pibs$ in the steady state.
-In this subsection, we consider two representative existing policies, the LP-Priority policies \cite{Ver_16_verloop, GasGauYan_23_exponential} and the FTVA policy \cite{HonXieCheWan_23}, and investigate \emph{the number of arms that follow $\pibs$} under these policies.
-This unified view through the number of arms that follow $\pibs$ can help us develop a better understanding of the connection among these policies and of the roles of the assumptions made for proving asymptotic optimalities.
+In this subsection, we consider the policies in the prior work, the LP-Priority policies \cite{Ver_16_verloop, GasGauYan_23_exponential} and the FTVA policy \cite{HonXieCheWan_23}, and investigate \emph{the number of arms that follow $\pibs$} under these policies.
+This unified view through the number of arms that follow $\pibs$ can help us develop a better understanding of the connection among these policies and the roles of these assumptions in proving asymptotic optimality.